 How to make Green Coconut Chutney

 2. Chop the coriander leaves roughly.
-You will need 1 cup of the chopped coriander leaves.
+You will need 1 cup of chopped coriander leaves.
 Measure all the other ingredients and keep them ready for making the chutney.

-6. Lastly add ½ cup water or as required depending on the consistency you prefer.
+6. Lastly, add ½ cup water or as required, depending on the consistency you prefer.

-Temper Coconut Coriander Chutney
+Temper Green Coconut Chutney

 9. Measure and keep all the ingredients ready for making tempering.